Best Thirties Adventure

 - 1935.
 Enid Bagnold’s YA horse-racing adventure National Velvet.

 - 1935.
 Dorothy L. Sayers’s murder crime adventure Gaudy Night.
 A Harriet Vane joint.
+It’s been called one of the 30 essential crime reads written by women in the last 100 years.

 - 1935.
 John Dickson Carr’s crime adventure The Hollow Man.